 During 2017, the NPM Adjustment Settlement Agreement, referred to as NPM Agreement, a formal agreement incorporating the terms and provisions of the Term Sheet, was executed by the PMs and the states that previously joined the Term Sheet.
 With execution of the agreement, the PMs and the states settled the 2015 volume year.
-An additional ten states joined the NPM Agreement in 2018 and one additional state joined in 2022.
-The parties to the NPM Agreement represent an allocable share of 67.18%.
+An additional ten states joined the NPM Agreement in 2018, one additional state joined in 2022 and one additional state joined in 2023.
+The parties to the NPM Agreement represent an allocable share of 68.05%.
 In 2018, the NPM Agreement signatory states and PMs agreed to settle the 2016 and 2017 volume years and in 2020, the NPM Agreement signatory states and PMs agreed to settle 2018 through 2022 volume years.

-As a result of meeting the performance requirements associated with the NPM Agreement, RJR Tobacco and SFNTC, collectively, recognized credits of \$171 million and \$165 million for the years ended December 31, 2022 and 2021, respectively.
+As a result of meeting the performance requirements associated with the NPM Agreement, RJR Tobacco and SFNTC, collectively, recognized credits of \$148 million and \$171 million for the years ended December 31, 2023 and 2022, respectively.